Research Leadership Team

 Multimedia Designer, Marketing

-Julie provides media support for the Aurora Research Institute and has more than nine years of multimedia design and branding experience.
+Julie provides media support for the Aurora Research Institute and has more than ten years of multimedia design and branding experience.
 She has extensive knowledge of the Aurora brand, having spent the past six years in various capacities within the organization, conceptualizing design materials for a variety of print and electronic media.
+Julie also provides marketing and communication services within patient-centered research.